tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 3. Create a list in Optimizely

-After connecting with Optimizely you can send lists to Optimizely via the REST API.
+You can now send lists to Optimizely via the REST API.
 Note that we currently limit list sizes to 5MB.
-If you want to send larger lists, please contact [developers@optimizely.com](mailto:developers@optimizely.com) with more information on what size lists you hope to send via the API.
+If you want to send larger lists, please contact [developers@optimizely.com](mailto:developers@optimizely.com) with more information, including what size lists you hope to send via the API.
 [Learn how to create an uploaded list in Optimizely via the REST API](/rest/reference/#create-list).

 ### 4. Update a list in Optimizely

-If you'd like periodically refresh lists, please use the [PUT endpoint](http://localhost:4001/rest/reference/#update-list) to update an existing list.
+If you'd like periodically refresh your lists, please use the [update endpoint](http://localhost:4001/rest/reference/#update-list) to update an existing list.

 <h3 id="uploaded-5-qa-integration">5.
-QA integration</h3>
+QA your integration</h3>

-To test the integration end-to-end, you should verify that lists you've created via the API appear in the [Uploaded Lists](https://help.optimizely.com/hc/en-us/articles/206197347#create) tab in Optimizely.
+To test the integration end-to-end, you should verify that the lists you've created via the API appear in the [Uploaded Lists](https://help.optimizely.com/hc/en-us/articles/206197347#create) tab in Optimizely.
 You can download the lists directly from this interface to make sure the individual user IDs are uploaded as expected.
-Finally, try [creating an audience including the uploaded list](https://help.optimizely.com/hc/en-us/articles/206197347#target) and running an experiment targeted to the audience to make sure users are bucketed correctly.
+Finally [create an audience that includes the uploaded list](https://help.optimizely.com/hc/en-us/articles/206197347#target) and run an experiment that targets that audience to make sure that users are bucketed correctly.

-*Note:* You may upload lists as frequently as you like, however, it may take up to 2 hours to propagate your lists to our servers.
+*Note:* You may upload lists as frequently as you like.
+However, it may take up to 2 hours to propagate your lists to our servers.

 ## Content Management

-*Content Management integrations* allow customers to utilize the full power of Optimizely directly from a platform that manages content.
+*Content Management integrations* allow customers to leverage the full power of Optimizely on a platform that manages content.
 Customers can create, configure, and run experiments directly from their content platform interface without having to login to Optimizely.

-A content management integration can be done in many forms.
-The example that we will use is testing headlines for articles in Wordpress.
-Other examples of a content management integrations are: testing images from within an e-Commerce platform, testing product titles from within an e-Commerce platform, testing an entire article from an editorial platform.
+There are many types of content management integrations.
+The example below describes an integration that tests article headlines in Wordpress.
+Other potential integrations include: testing images from within an e-Commerce platform, testing product titles from within an e-Commerce platform, and testing an entire article from an editorial platform.

-An alternative description on how to create a CMS integration is available <a href="https://blog.optimizely.com/wp-content/uploads/2015/05/OptimizelyHeadlineTesting.pdf">in this PDF</a>.

 <h3 id="content-prerequisites">Prerequisites</h3>